pgmrgeek/PhotoboothMgr/README.md

 Photobooth Manager <br>  [![PayPayl donate button](http://img.shields.io/paypal/donate.png?color=yellow)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7JRTAVG63XHUL  "Donate once-off to this project using Paypal")
 ===========================================

-BETA release 13.02 (A work in progress)
+BETA release 14.00 (Always a work in progress)

-Photobooth Manager is a photobooth software solution written for the IBM PC, using Adobe Photoshop Javascript, actions and Microsoft Visual Studio Visual Basic .NET 4.5, for XP, Win7 and Win 8.
-This program system was written for Photoshop CS2 but runs on all subsequent versions.
-New to Version 13, is the integration of DigiCamControl for a automated camera capture.
-Now the photobooth can run from capture to delivery, no longer needing a photographer.
+Photobooth Manager is a photobooth software solution written for the IBM PC, using Adobe Photoshop Javascript, actions and Microsoft Visual Studio Visual Basic .NET 4.5, for XP, Win7, 8 and 10.
+This program system was written using Photoshop CS2 as a baseline and runs on all versions through CC 2017.

+Additionally, seven sets of predefined image layouts are supported in this base release, with further add-on packs added via other Github repositories.
+The default set of layouts creates single images, photostrips, quadrants (2x2), and animated gifs, with the first add-on pack building spectacular four frame animations.

 Here's an illustration to visualize it's operation -

 ![Illustration-01](software/Documentation/Images/overview.jpg)

 Core to this repository, is "Pic2Print.exe", a VB.NET program that provides a user interface to an incoming stream of images.
 For output, Animated gifs are supported and images and can be emailed, sent as MMS messages, and/or copied to another folder for dropbox or slideshows.
 All this functionality works as of today with further enhancements forth coming (Everytime I use it on a job..).
 The actual source code to Pic2Print will be located in its own repository, not in this package.